Introduction to Continuous Integration with Xamarin

 Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) are Microsoft's collaborative tools for continuous integration build services, task tracking, agile planning and reporting tools, and version control.
 With version control, VSTS and TFS can work with its own system (Team Foundation Version Control or TFVC) or with projects hosted on GitHub.

 - Visual Studio Team Services provides services via the cloud.
 It's primary advantage is that it requires no dedicated hardware or infrastructure and can be accessed from anywhere through web browsers and through popular development tools such as Visual Studio, making it appealing for teams that are geographically distributed.
-It is free for teams of five developers or less, after which additional licenses can be purchased to accomodate a growing team.
+It is free for teams of five developers or less, after which additional licenses can be purchased to accommodate a growing team.

 - TFS is designed for on-premises Windows servers and accessed through a local network or a VPN connection to that network.
 Its primary advantage is that you fully control the configuration of the build servers and can install whatever additional software or services are needed.
 TFS has a free entry-level Express edition for small teams.